How is your business valuation arrived at?

 COSTS INVOLVED IN SELLING MY BUSINESS & TAX PLANNING

-Apart from my fees, you would need to factor in significant work which would need to be carried out by your accountant and possibly by your IFA.
-In addition you will need to employ the services of an experienced corporate lawyer, which will cost thousands of pounds.
+You would need to factor in significant work which would need to be carried out by your accountant and possibly by your IFA.
+In addition you will need to employ the services of an experienced corporate M&A lawyer, which will cost thousands of pounds.
 Most or all of these fees will be paid upon (or close to) Completion.

 Of course you will need to discuss tax and investment planning with your IFA and accountant well before the sale completion, especially to take account of any deferred consideration, which may attract tax in the short term before all funds are received.
 They will also advise regarding Capital Gains Tax and Entrepreneurs’ Relief.